ACLS Certification Classes

 - Training is performed on the latest tools and manikins.

-- Classes are offered locally in Knoxville, TN and Tri-Cities, TN
+- Classes are offered locally at 4 convenient locations

 - Prime is not limited from traveling extended distances to teach classes.